 There’s always the threat that whenever so many folding tables and pamphlets are gathered in one place such an event will come off like a convention or trade show.
-But this is New Orleans, so instead it takes the form of a party, with an extended happy hour timeframe, free food, a free raffle and cash bars around the museum.
+But this is New Orleans, so instead it takes the form of a party, with an extended happy hour timeframe, free food, free specialty drinks and cash bars around the museum.
 That part of the event goes from 5:30 p.m. to 8 p.m.; thereafter the party moves outdoors to the adjacent Sydney Besthoff Sculpture Garden, where DJ Matty will spin tunes, more drinks and food will be on hand and everyone will hopefully have a chance to appreciate this lingering break from the summer weather.

 For the organizations taking part, the event is designed to stoke cross-pollination between the members and fans of different groups, art forms and art scenes.
 It works from the idea that people need to know about all that’s going on around town if they’re to participate in it.

-For the public, it’s essentially a chance to preview cultural events coming up this fall (like productions planned by the New Orleans Opera Association, the Philharmonic Orchestra and the New Orleans Ballet Association), to learn firsthand about festivals (from the Tennessee Williams/New Orleans Literary Festival to Fringe Fest to the Birdfoot Chamber Music Festival) and to get the scoop on organizations across the spectrum (from the ever-growing National World War II Museum to grassroots groups like the New Orleans Craft Mafia).
+For the public, it’s essentially a chance to go window shopping for cultural events coming up this fall (like productions planned by the New Orleans Opera Association, the Philharmonic Orchestra or the New Orleans Ballet Association), to learn firsthand about festivals (from the Tennessee Williams/New Orleans Literary Festival to Fringe Fest) and to get the scoop on year-round attractions and destinations (like Longue Vue House and Gardens or the Ashé Cultural Arts Center).

-The programming of these many participants certainly is diverse, which is what the “collision” part of Culture Collision is about.
-But there’s something important that they share, and that’s the social animal that is the New Orleans patron.
+The programming across this range of participants certainly is diverse, which I suppose is what the “collision” part of Culture Collision is about.
+But there’s something important that they share, and that’s the social animal that is the New Orleanian patron.
 Give us a chance to see different corners of our city’s cultural riches in one place, package it as an easygoing, after work party, and the various tribes come out in force.

 That should be in ample evidence as Culture Collision picks up tonight.